5 Tips on How to Be the Best Swim Parent Ever

 Swimming should be something your kid enjoys, not something they do to win prizes.
 Don’t define success by tangible rewards, but by being the very best you can be, and working hard to improve.
 And it should be fun.

-The way to succeed at swimming is by putting the work in, and bribery is no way to create a reliable work ethic.
+The way to succeed at competitive swimming is by putting the work in, and bribery is no way to create a reliable work ethic.

 5) Your Kid Swims at their Own Pace.